astorDev/nice-shell/git/save/article/index.md

 git save "My Changes"
 ```

 `Changes have been saved successfully ✅` printed!
-This wraps up this article, let's do a quick recap and see a picture of what the result of our command might look like!
+This wraps up this article.
+Let's do a quick recap and see a picture of what the result of our command might look like!

 ## TLDR;